 Table tennis is located in the Pool & Fitness Centre.
 Rackets and balls are free to borrow at the Pool & Fitness Centre reception.
 Table tennis is open daily from 8:00 to 12:00 and 1:00pm to 9:00pm.

-You can play darts daily from 10:00am to 11:00pm.
-Darts are located in the lobby bar.
+You can play darts daily from 10:00am to 09:00pm.
+Darts are located in front of the restaurant.

 In front the hotel there is a mini-golf course.
 In summer, mini-golf open continuously for hotel guests and is available free of charge.
 For other players, the fee is CZK 50 per club per hour + CZK 100 refundable deposit.